Absentee Hotline: 610-351-5900 Extension 28711

 Safety and Security

-- The school building will be locked at 8:50 a.m. after students have been dropped off.
-To enter the building after 8:50, you will need to use the doors on the side by the parking lot.
-Please press the buzzer gently, and the secretary will “buzz you in”.
+- The school building will be locked at 9:00 a.m. after students have been dropped off.
+To enter the building after 9:00 a.m., you must go to the front doors by the main office.

 If an absence is known in advance, such as vacation time, please fill out the form.
 Requests for forms can be made in the office.
 Some blank forms will be sent home the first day of school.